banjocat/brooklyn/README.md

 * Help with Tivix lunch protocols for NepY office
 * Use TravisCI for CI/CD
 * Learn about real language parsers in nodejs (as opposed to rgexp
+* Use MQTT and mosca for simple IOT actions
-* Do something simple with a raspberry pi with it.
+* Have a raspberry pi setup with audio to speak commands from slack